rodrigopuls/rodrigopuls/README.md

 Here something about me:

 - 🔭 I’m currently working at [gft.com](https://gft.com/) as a Developer
-- 🌱 I’m currently learning React and some UI/UX
 - :muscle: I’m specialist in .NET and Angular
 - 💬 Ask me about: Development :)
 - 💼 Check out [my portfolio](https://bit.ly/3ykhlcq)